Valuing A Business

 • Puts you in the driver’s seat when negotiating the sale of the business in order to get the best price possible.

-• Empowers you to build your personal financial plan, modeling how the value and potential sale of your business will directly effect your personal financial situation.
+• Empowers you to build your financial plan, modeling how the value and potential sale of your business will directly affect your financial situation.

 Determining The Value Of My Business?